ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 3. [An update for IBM Blue Box Cloud Images](#regular-updates): Our Cloud Images have been updated..

-4. [Support for containers]: A Container service that offers a managed, scalable, solution for container orchestration, with support for Docker Compose.
+4. [Support for containers]: We now have a Container service that offers a managed, scalable, solution for container orchestration, with support for Docker Compose.

-IBM Blue Box 3.1.0 Dedicated Cloud features:
+**IBM Blue Box 3.1.0 Dedicated Cloud features:**

 1. **Multi-tier, hybrid storage pool**: With 3.1.0 comes the support for having a multi-tier Ceph cluster (that is, the ability to provision an all-SSD OSD pool and a Hybrid OSD pool).
 Each Ceph tier is represented as a separate backend in Cinder.
 2. **Blue Box in SoftLayer Portal** Support for inclusion of Blue Box Dedicated into the Softlayer portal.
 3. **Box Panel Beta** A Beta release of Box Panel with enhanced capabilities to support a co-managed environment.

-IBM Blue Box 3.1.0 Local Cloud features:
+**IBM Blue Box 3.1.0 Local Cloud features:**

 1. **Support for Lenovo**: In addition to the current Cisco UCS platform, a Lenovo curated bill of materials is now supported.
 2. **Support for Bluemix Local System**: Bluemix Local System is now supported.